Extragalactic planet: M51-ULS-1b

+Candidates around formerly extragalactic stars

+Disrupted planets of runaway stars

+The subdwarf star HD 134440, which is currently located in galactic halo and has extragalactic origin, was found to have a significantly higher metallicity than the similar star HD 134439.
+In 2018, research by Henrique Reggiani and Jorge Melendez concluded that this may have resulted from an engulfment of orbiting planets by HD 134440.

+BD+20 2457 b and BD+20 2457 c

+The bright giant star BD+20 2457 was proposed to host two super-Jupiter planets or brown dwarfs, although the claimed planetary system is not dynamically stable.
+As BD+20 2457 is a halo star possibly having formed in the Gaia Enceladus, which are galactic remains of a former galaxy, the star and its planets might be extragalactic in origin.

 Refuted extragalactic planets

 HIP 13044 b

-A planet with a mass of at least 1.25 times that of Jupiter had been potentially discovered by the European Southern Observatory (ESO) orbiting a star of extragalactic origin, even though the star now has been absorbed by our own galaxy.
+A planet with a mass of at least 1.25 times that of Jupiter had been potentially discovered by the European Southern Observatory (ESO) orbiting a star of extragalactic origin, even though the star currently has been absorbed by our own galaxy.
 HIP 13044 is a star about 2,000 light years away in the southern constellation of Fornax, part of the Helmi stream of stars, a leftover remnant of a small galaxy that collided with and was absorbed by the Milky Way over 6 billion years ago.

 However, subsequent analysis of the data revealed problems with the potential planetary detection: for example an erroneous barycentric correction had been applied (the same error had also led to claims of planets around HIP 11952 that were subsequently refuted).
 After applying the corrections, there is no evidence for a planet orbiting the star.
 If it had been real, the Jupiter-like planet would have been particularly interesting, orbiting a star nearing the end of its life and seemingly about to be engulfed by it, potentially providing an observational model for the fate of our own planetary system in the distant future.